 An Insurance News Net, Inc. Feature

 SAN JUAN, Puerto Rico, Jan.
-16, 2023 /PRNewswire/ — Pursuant to the Employee Retirement Income Security Act of 1974 (ERISA), every retirement plan must comply with the Federal Code and be insured by an ERISA fidelity bond.
+16, 2024 /PRNewswire/ — Pursuant to the Employee Retirement Income Security Act of 1974 (ERISA), every retirement plan must comply with the Federal Code and be insured by an ERISA fidelity bond.
 The purpose of the fidelity bond is to protect plan assets from fraud or other dishonest acts committed by the plan’s trustees.
 Carrying an ERISA bond is mandatory.
-Civil and criminal sanctions can be brought for willful failure to procure the coverage.

 Surety One, Inc. is an international insurance intermediary domiciled in Puerto Rico, operating throughout the United States, Canada and U.S. Virgin Islands.
 All ERISA fidelity bonds issued by Surety One, Inc. are supported by highly rated surety insurance carriers and active on the U.S. Treasury’s circular (T-List) of insurers qualified to guarantee federal obligations.
 The ERISA bond program offers coverage for plans made up of employer issued securities (ESOPs), labor unions, multi-employer structures and non-qualified assets as well as standard plans.
 For more information on ERISA fidelity bonds or to process an online application visit https://ERISA-Bonds.com.
 For more information call (800) 373-2804 or email